Payer & Claims Support

 Georgia Model Managed Care Contract

-The Medical Association of Georgia (MAG) and the Georgia Medical Group Management Association (GMGMA) offer A Georgia Model Managed Care Contract on a joint basis as a resource for Georgia physicians.
-It's designed to help physicians contend with often-overlooked and complicated contract language.
+MAG and the Georgia Medical Group Management Association (GMGMA) developed a 'Georgia Model Managed Care Contract' on a joint basis as a resource for Georgia physicians.
+It is designed to help physicians contend with often-overlooked and complicated contract language.
 The resource is annotated with Georgia statutes and case law, and it includes language from managed care lawsuit settlements in which MAG was an original plaintiff.

-A Georgia Model Managed Care Contract is available online on a password-protected basis at no cost to members.
+It is available online on a password-protected basis at no cost to MAG members.
 The cost for non-members is $350.
-It can be obtained by contacting Christiana Craddock with MAG at 678.303.9271 or firstname.lastname@example.org.
+Non-members can purchase the contract by contacting Christiana Craddock with MAG at 678.303.9271 or firstname.lastname@example.org.

-Click here to access MAG Model Medical Staff Bylaws
+Click for 'MAG Model Medical Staff Bylaws'

 MAG cannot provide legal advice or representation to individual members.
 The information that is provided in this section of the website is intended to serve as useful information.
 It is in no way intended to serve as legal advice or a legal relationship.
 You should always discuss specific legal issues with your private health care attorney and your medical malpractice liability carrier for specific advice and recommendations.